-The LMG341xR050 GaN power stage with integrated driver and protection enables designers to achieve new levels of power density and efficiency in power electronics systems.
-The LMG341x's inherent advantages over silicon MOSFETs include ultra-low input and output capacitance, zero reverse recovery to reduce switching losses by as much as 80%, and low switch node ringing to reduce EMI.
-These advantages enable dense and efficient topologies like the totem-pole PFC.
+The LMG341xR150 GaN FET with integrated driver and protection enables designers to achieve new levels of power density and efficiency in power electronics systems.
+The inherent advantages of this device over silicon MOSFETs include ultra-low input and output capacitance, zero reverse recovery to reduce switching losses by as much as 80%, and low switch node ringing to reduce EMI.
+These advantages enable dense and efficient topologies like the totempole PFC.

-The LMG341xR050 provides a smart alternative to traditional cascode GaN and standalone GaN FETs by integrating a unique set of features to simplify design, maximize reliability and optimize the performance of any power supply.
-Integrated gate drive enables 100 V/ns switching with near zero Vds ringing, less than 100 ns current limiting response self-protects against unintended shoot-through events, overtemperature shutdown prevents thermal runaway, and system interface signals provide self-monitoring capability.
+The LMG341xR150 provides a smart alternative to traditional cascode GaN and standalone GaN FETs by integrating a unique set of features to simplify design, maximize reliability and optimize the performance of any power supply.
+Integrated gate drive enables 100 V/ns switching with near zero V{DS} ringing, less than 100-ns current limiting response self-protects against unintended shoot-through events, Overtemperature shutdown prevents thermal runaway, and system interface signals provide self-monitoring capability.